5 Things to Do When You Can't Pay Your Bills

 Also, you should also stop spending money on things that are not necessities.
 This includes new clothes, eating out, or vacations.

 Second, you need to find an additional source of income or a new job.
 This may mean that you take on an additional part-time job.
-You may be able to pick up extra hours at work.
-You may decide to sell some things to help pay off some debt.
+You may be able to pick up extra hours at work or you can sell some of your things to help pay off some debt.

-Keep in mind that a second job should only be a temporary situation until you get caught up on bills and are able to cover your monthly expenses with your fulltime job.
+Keep in mind that a second job should only be a temporary situation until you get caught up on bills and are able to cover your monthly expenses with your full-time job.
+In fact, more than one in three workers with a side hustle say they need that income to pay their bills.

 For example, if you need the extra money to cover debt from a medical emergency, you can take on a second job or side gig to pay on that debt until it's paid off.